 Structures of Equality (SoE): A Reading Comprehension Tool

 I developed SoEs after facing the same frustrations as many of you.
-I was tired of seeing my students get discouraged when facing story problems.
+Like you, I was tired of seeing my students get discouraged when facing story problems.
 I tried every strategy I could think of and experienced the most success with Singapore Bar Models.

 Here’s what works with bar models: